-For the three months ended December 31, 2017 cost of revenue totaled \$5,881,000 and gross margin was \$12,643,000, versus \$5,424,000 and \$13,351,000, respectively, during the same period in 2016.
-Gross margin percent decreased from 71% to 68%.
-The gross margin decreases during the periods were mostly driven by decreases in revenue and increases in revenue reserve percentages used in comparison to prior year as well as increase in DME business across all companies, which has relateively higher cost of revenue.
+For the three months ended December 31, 2019 cost of revenue totaled \$6,029,000 and gross margin was \$16,740,000, versus \$6,240,000 and \$14,279,000 respectively, during the same period in 2018.
+Gross margin percent increased from 70% to 74%.
+The gross margin improvement during the period was primarily due to the consolidation of vendor accounts to secure pricing and terms across all companies, and better ordering models throughout the company to only order when necessary or ordering certain inventory items at the time where a better cost is given by vendors.

-Selling, general & administrative expense
+Selling, general, and administrative expense